Rubusch/linux-c/050__interrupts/x86__tasklet02__dynamic_alloc/README.md

 # Hello Interrupt Module

+The source requires x86 (32-bit) toolchain and kernel.
 The source was tested compiled and running on 5.4.75.

+NB: Tasklets are deprecated, prefer workqueues or threaded handlers.

 ## Usage